astropy/halotools/README.rst

 ## Documentation

+The latest build of the documentation can be found at www.astro.yale.edu/halotoolsdocs.
+If you would like to build your own copy of the docs on your local machine, see below.

 ### Dependencies

 1. To read the documentation, you will need to have Sphinx installed.
 If you are using the anaconda python distribution, "conda install sphinx" will install the package in a directory that is already in your PYTHONPATH.
 Otherwise, you can use a package manager like brew or macports, making sure that the installation location of your package manager is in your PYTHONPATH.